nradulovic/hw_parvus/README.rst

 Output EMI suppression
 ----------------------

-Output network consists of upstream and downstream Zobel Network and of ouput coil (Ld) with parallel, damping resistor (Rd).
+Output network consists of upstream and downstream Zobel Network and of output coil (Ld) with parallel, damping resistor (Rd).
 Upstream Zobel network provides a low-inductance load for the output stage at very high frequencies and allows high-frequency currents to circulate local to the output stage.
 The downstream Zobel network provides a good resistive termination right at the speaker terminals at high frequencies, helping to reduce RFI ingress and damp resonances with, or reflections from, the speaker cables.
 The output circuit is the following::

       Ld